EAB Early Alert

 Faculty can submit alerts at any time of the semester by going into EAB Navigate.
 Outreach to students will vary according to the specific type of alert and may come via phone, text, email, or personal visit from an academic advisor, a success coach, a tutor, or an instructor.
 It is expected that students be fully engaged in their own success, work together with support staff to develop a student success plan, and willingly participate in the improvement of their academic outcomes.

-Progress Reports for freshmen and other identified groups are submitted at Weeks 4 and 12 of the semester.
+Progress Reports for freshmen and other identified groups are submitted at Weeks 4 of the semester.
 Progress reports provide an informal assessment of a student’s progress at that point in the semester.
 If a student is identified to be “at-risk” to fail the course, the professor provides one or more reasons for this identification.
 Each reason is treated as a separate alert.
 It is recommended that students contact the professor directly with any questions about how they are doing in a course and how they can realistically recover prior to the end of the semester.

 Mid-Term Grades are released in Week 9 of every semester (see the Academic Calendar for more specific dates).
 Mid-term grades do not affect a student's GPA, but are meant for students to use as a barometer for their own progress.
 Students will be contacted by their academic advisor, student success coach, and their instructors to discuss academic recovery options.